NullVoxPopuli/emberclear/README.md

 TODO:
  - implement WebRTC for messaging/audio/video and use websockets as a fallback
    - ensure that WebRTC messages can be manually encrypted (otherwise, it's not worth it)
- - websocket via [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) for disconnecting the UI from the data management so that the UI can update independently from the WebWorker Socket Connection
+ - websocket via [WebWorker](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) for disconnecting the UI App from the data management so that the UI App can update independently from the WebWorker Socket Connection
- - write relay server in rust or continue in elixir
  - [WASM / ASM.js Renderer](https://github.com/201-created/emberconf-schedule-2018/compare/master...asmjs?expand=1)

 #### Debugging